RikkuX491/SE-LIVE-TEMPLATE-Phase-1/README.md

     - Using `const` for declaring variables
     - Using `let` for declaring variables
 - [ ] Use `console.log()` to inspect the values of variables and print those values to the console
+- [ ] Use the `debugger` statement to invoke a debugger in the browser
 - [ ] Explain the difference between the following data types:
     - `number`
     - `string`